nigelhorne/Config-Abstraction/README.md

 It should be possible to escape the separator character either with backslashes or quotes.

-Due to the case-insensitive nature of environment variables on Windows, it may be challenging to override values using environment variables on that platorm.
+Due to the case-insensitive nature of environment variables on Windows, it may be challenging to override values using environment variables on that platform.

 # SUPPORT